ganrad/ose-fis-auto-dealer/README.md

 This microservice exposes a RESTFul API with two *http* end-points.
 The microservice has been adapted from it's original version posted by Wei Meilin - [jboss-fis-autodealer](https://github.com/jbossdemocentral/jboss-fis-autodealer).

 The auto-dealer microservice is implemented using Apache Camel routes (or integration flows).
-At a high level, the Camel routes execute the following sequence of steps :
+At a high level, the Camel routes execute the following sequence of steps (see diagram below) :

 1. Read *'xxx.xml'* files from a source directory.
 2. Un-marshall/De-serialize the XML files into Java objects.
 3. Cache the vehicle java objects in an array list in memory.
 4. Expose REST (HTTP) end-points to allow users to retrieve (GET) vehicle information in *JSON* format.

 Microservices are stateless and are ideal candidates for deploying onto a container application platform such as Red Hat OpenShift Enterprise.
 Container images are essentially immutable and so data stored inside a running container is only available as long as the container is alive.
 Once the container terminates (or is is deleted/evicted), it's data is no longer available.